What is Mission MightyMe?

 and The American Academy of Pediatrics

 released new clinical guidelines encouraging parents to introduce baby-friendly peanut foods early, depending on each child’s risk factor for allergies.
-The UK, Canada and Australia have also introduced similar guidelines based on the LEAP Study results.
+Japan, Canada and Australia have also introduced similar guidelines based on the LEAP Study results.
 The 2020-2025 USDA Dietary Guidelines for Americans also recommend introducing common food allergens once babies start solids, and keeping them in the diet regularly.
 Read more about the guidelines in our Learning Center.

 Why did the guidelines change?

 In the year 2000, The American Academy of Pediatrics advised parents to avoid allergenic foods in infancy.
 Several years later, these guidelines were rescinded due to a lack of evidence that this was beneficial, but avoidance remained the norm.
 Since then, the rate of nut allergies in the US has tripled and the rate of food allergies increased by 50%.
 In 2015, the LEAP study showed that in fact the opposite was true — avoiding peanut protein increased the likelihood of an allergy, while early introduction dramatically decreased the likelihood by more than 80 percent.
 Based on the LEAP Study, the National Institutes of Health issued new guidelines in 2017 to recommend including peanut protein in babies’ diets, early and often, to help prevent peanut allergy from developing.
 This recommendation was endorsed by the American Academy of Pediatrics.
 In 2020, the USDA recommended introducing all common food allergens once babies start solids, and keeping them in the diet regularly.

 Has the FDA weighed in on early peanut introduction?